m3g/PDBTools.jl/docs/src/readwrite.md

 ## Retrive from Protein Data Bank

-Uset the `wget` function to retrieve the atom data directly from the PDB database, optionally filtering the atoms with a selection:
+Use the `wget` function to retrieve the atom data directly from the PDB database, optionally filtering the atoms with a selection:

 ```